speedwing/log4j-cloudwatch-appender/README.md

 * general filters
 * lifecycle management

+**NOTE:** a potential infinite-loop-kind of issue has been found when `com.amazonaws` classes push logs via `CloudwatchAppen`.
+Check below for more info

 ## Programmatic Configuration

 The `CloudwatchAppender` can be configure either via properties file (see next paragraph) or programmatically in your codebase.